 How Long Does It Take To Get A PhD?

-The length of time it takes to complete a PhD depends on whether you are studying full time or part time.
+The length of time it takes to complete a PhD depends on whether you are studying full time, part time or online.
 The majority of full-time PhDs take three years to complete with a thesis submitted at the end of the first year.
 There are however some courses that take four years.
 If you intend to do your PhD part time, you can take between five and six years to complete your study.

 How To Get A PhD

 How To Find A PhD

 5 Things To Ask When Looking For A PhD